ttk2/civcraftsite/README.md

 ## Notes
 * Try not to assume assets are on the root of the domain.
 Use './assets' instead of '/assets' where used.
 * Build in master, copy contents of _site into gh-pages branch.
+* carousel.html is the layout used by almost all the pages.